anishgurjar/contestQuestions/README.md

-This is a repositiory with all the questions that I have solved in programming contests.
+This is a repositiory with some of the old questions that I have solved in programming contests.
 Updated